microsoft/hlsl-specs/AIToolPolicy.md

   repo, agents are no different.
 * We shouldn't be spamming people watching the main repo with the agent's work.
-* As you're responsible for the work copilot is doing, the PR into upstream should come from you, not from copilot.
+* As you're responsible for the work copilot is doing, the PR into upstream must come from you, not from copilot.

 Note that cloud agents are only able to build and test on Linux, and this affects the sort of work an agent can do.